What is a (CES)?

 How do I get help?

-If you are experiencing homelessness and are receiving help from a professional homeless services agency, ask them to connect you to Coordinated Entry.
+If you are experiencing a housing crisis and are already working with a homeless services provider—such as a homeless resource center, outreach team, medical provider, or treatment program—ask them to connect you to Coordinated Entry.

-Or, you can meet with the Coordinated Entry Navigator to be added to the By Name List.
-The CE Navigator has weekly office hours at the following locations around Salt Lake County, and can help you connect to housing programs:
+You may also meet with the SLVCEH Coordinated Entry Navigator to be connected to the By-Name list, check on housing status, and receive various resources and guidance.
+The CE Navigator has weekly office hours at the following locations around Salt Lake County:

-The CE Navigator can see people experiencing homelessness on a walk in basis, or call ahead: 385-465-5935
+The CE Navigator, Uinise, can assist households on a walk in basis at one of the above locations, or call/ text ahead: 385-465-5935

 What other housing resources are there?